zetelight/TinyWebServer/notes/wk9.md

 # Week 9

-Progress: We implement the feature that web server can analyze dynamic page(CGI) and multi-threads
+Progress: We implement the feature that web server can analyze dynamic page(CGI) and process multi-threads

 Issues: